aws-samples/sagemaker-notebook-to-web-application-with-voila/README.md

 ## Deploy using AWS CDK

-Follow the below steps to deploy this solution;
+Follow the below steps to deploy this solution:

 Clone the repository and navigate to the project directory.
 ```shell